andreibalcan/vortex-combat/server/README.md

 Follow these steps to set up the project locally:

 #### 1. Restore NuGet packages
-Make sure all required dependencies listen in the `.csproj` are downloaded.
+Make sure all required dependencies listed in the `.csproj` are downloaded.

 ```
 dotnet restore